 If students can get to that point, they will be happier as people and more successful as students.
 But they need to be taught.

 If you like what you read here, please let me know.
 Comment, share, and follow the blog.
 I have a short PowerPoint and some guiding questions, as well as an annotated copy and clean copy of Kobe’s Facebook post.
-If you would like these resources or have any questions or suggestions, please contact me via the form at the bottom of this page.
+If you would like these resources or have any questions or suggestions, click here.

 College Readiness: Writing to Learn The difference between reflexivity and reflectivity in writing.